amelvim/FoldHSphere/README.md

+# FoldHSphere

-# FoldHSphere: Deep Hyperspherical Embeddings for Protein Fold Recognition
+This repository contains the source code to reproduce the results of the paper "FoldHsphere: Deep Hyperspherical Embeddings for Protein Fold Recognition" (see citation below).

 ## Downloadable data